-- 1. Start Composer. - 2.
+- 1. Start Composer HE and connect to a Director. - 2.
 From the File menu, select Connect to Director. - 3.
-From the Directors dialog, choose the Director (the network address of the Controller you are connecting to), and then click Connect.
+From the Directors dialog, choose the Director (the network address of the controller you are connecting to), and then click Connect.

-6.3 Exiting Composer
+5.3 Exiting Composer

-Use the Control4[®] Composer HE menu bar or main menu to close and exit Composer HE.
+Use the Control4 Composer HE menu bar or main menu to close and exit Composer HE.